Assessment and diagnosis ASD - Autism Spectrum Disorder

 When should an Autism Spectrum Disorder be detected?

 Early identification of these signs facilitates proper assessment and screening for the disorder.
-Our center, with its specialized ASD team and appropriate clinical tools, is dedicated to diagnosing and supporting the concerned children.
+Our center, with its specialized ASD team and appropriate clinical tools, is dedicated to diagnosing and supporting the children concerned.